6shun/6shun/README.md

 - 👋 Hi, I’m @6shun
-- 👀 I’m interested in Autonomous Driving, Data Analysis
+- 👀 I’m interested in data science in engineering
-- 🌱 I’m currently learning NN, ML, NLP
+- 🌱 I’m currently learning data analytics, ML, NN, NLP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...